DevnagriAI/devnagri_docs/guide/Client_Guide.md

 # Devnagri

 Devnagri is India's first AI-powered translation platform to help customers communicate to their endusers in the language they understand.
 This manual will help in understanding the functionalities of the system.
-You may follow the steps to place the order for translation
+You may follow these steps to place a translation order.

 ## Getting Started With Devnagri

-On the homepage of the website “www.devnagri.com” there is an option of “Order Translation”.
+On the homepage of the [Devangri](https://devnagri.com/) there is an option of “Order Translation”.
 By clicking on the option user will be redirected to the Login page.

 ### NOTE: User need to sign-up/sign-in before Placing an order

-On the login page, user has the option to [register](https://account.devnagri.com/register) by submitting the necessary information (including Name, Company, Industry, Email ID, Mobile Number, and Password) within the provided link's form.
+On the login page, user has the option to [register](https://account.devnagri.com/register) by submitting the necessary information (including Name, Company, Industry, Email ID, Mobile Number, and Password) in the registration form.

 ![Homepage](./images/DevnagriHomePage.png)

-Once the complete details are filled, click on “Register” button, a verification email will be sent on the registered email.
+Once the complete details are filled, click on the “Register” button, a verification email will be sent on the registered email.

 ![Placing an Order - Step1](./images/UserRegister.png)